LeonAksman/lpr/README.md

 POTENTIAL PROBLEMS

 This code was developed in Linux using MATLAB R2013b.
 It may have dependencies on some MathWorks toolboxes.
-T Those dependencies are not strictly necessary.
+Those dependencies are not strictly necessary.
 If they pose a problem for you, please contact me.